Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 [Loomio](https://www.loomio.org/) is a proven platform for democratic discussion and decision making.
 Non-technical, long-term discussions, like those around governance, will take place on the [PSF Loomio group](https://www.loomio.org/join/group/46sYVVAhsMo5aWzr4jF71ZJS/).

 #### Board of Directors<a name="boardOfDirectors"></a>
 A board of directors will slowly be created to help govern the Foundation.
 The goal is to decentralize power within the organization so that no one entity represents a single point of failure.
-Pseudonyms for board members, to protect their identity from the wider world, will be allowed and encouraged
+Pseudonyms for board members, to protect their identity from the wider world, will be allowed and encouraged.

-For legal activities that require a single entity, such as signing contracts or opening bank accounts, a chairman of the board will be elected by the other board members.
-This member may change at-will by a majority vote of the board members.
-The chairman will assume the honorary title of ‘Dread Pirate Robert’, in respect to the anonymous administrators that ran the Silk Road and gave cryptocurrencies their start in the market.
+The primary duties of the board of directors are short and simple:
+- The board has the sole power to create new tokens.
+The tokens are primarily used to recognize contributors that help the organization grow.<br /><br />

+- They can also approve the transfer of tokens or BCH into the token-liquidity app, in order to help the token stay close to the psudo-stable peg.

-To prevent abuse, seek consensus, and reduce central points of failure, new token issuances will require a 3-of-5 signature.
+To prevent abuse, seek consensus, and reduce central points of failure, new token issuance will require a 3-of-5 signature.
 New tokens can only be created if 3 of the 5 directors sign the transaction with their private key.
+Likewise, BCH held by the organization can only be spent if three of the five keys sign for the transaction.

 The ‘creation address’ for new tokens will be changed annually.
-In addition to good security, this process will ensure all board members are familiar with the process of adding and removing private keys, so that compromised keys can be removed easily.
+In addition to good security, this process will ensure all board members are familiar with the process of adding and removing private keys, so that keys can be replaced easily if a security compromise occurs.

 Members of the board of directors will posses deep knowledge in one or more of these area:
 - Cryptography